When I first became a Christian, I had no idea how to study the Bible.

-Here, I am going to explain to you a very simple way of reading and applying the Bible in a way that you can understand, which will grow with you as your understanding of Scripture grows.
+Here, I am going to explain to you a very simple way of reading the Bible and how to study the Bible for beginners so you can apply it in a way that you can understand, which will grow with you as your understanding of Scripture grows.

 - What the Bible is

 - Why the Bible is hard to understand

 - How to make the Bible easier to understand